dewiniaid/gs4-lich-scripts/Foreach.md

        would scroll by while in roundtime, or the script waiting to pause (and thus preventing it from being unpaused until you are out of roundtime)

 ## Changelog

+### Version 0.10 (2019-06-10)
+  * Foreach now reports its status in the shortcut bar in Stormfront, and can be paused, resumed, or killed from that location.
+  * You can now look under/behind containers instead of just in/on them.
+  * Legacy premium locker searching now looks ON armor stands and weapon racks rather than IN them.
+    (This code only triggers if LOCKER MANIFEST fails for whatever reason).
+  * Pattern matching is no longer case-sensitive
+    `;foreach q=elan*pack in pack` should now match "an Elanthian Guilds voucher pack"
+  * You can now `;foreach sorted ...` to iterate over items sorted by their full name within their containers.
+    * Articles a/an/some/the are ignored when sorting, so "some ambrominas leaf" sorts before than "a clear zircon"
+    * This does not affect the order containers are traversed.
+  * You can now `;foreach reversed ...` to iterate over items backwards within their containers.
+    * When combined with `sorted`, this does items in descending order.
+    * This does not affect the order containers are traversed.
+  * You can now specify multiple targets in a single `;foreach command`
+    Example: `;foreach gem in backpack,cloak,Wyrom disk,locker ...`
+  * `;foreach type=none ...` will now match items that have no explicit type defined.

 ### version 0.9.9 (2019-05-24)
   * Add `UNMARK` shortcut for `MARK <item> REMOVE`